The most important game trailers and announcements of the week at a glance

 News + Trends

-On the Header image, from left to right: «Kaiju Cleanup», «Outward 2», «Join Us».
+On the Header image, from left to right: «Assassin's Creed Mirage: Valley of Memory», «Cat Isle», «Dino Lords».

-After a jam-packed week, things have been a little quieter in the gaming world over the past seven days.
-The Tokyo Game Show is over, as are the big live events from Playstation, Kojima and co.
-Nevertheless, the editorial team has once again carefully selected some exciting trailers and prepared them for you.
+This week's trailer overview features surprises from Nintendo, exciting indie gems, dinosaurs and the return of «Assassin's Creed Mirage».

 These games were newly announced last week: